-A mortgage banker only works for one specific bank; they are obliged to promote only their employer’s loans.
+Going to the bank directly, would mean speaking to a mortgage staff which only works for one specific bank; they are obliged to promote only their employer’s loans.
 For example, a UOB banker cannot recommend that you go to DBS instead.

 Mortgage brokers have a more direct relationship with the banks than members of the general public do.
 In some cases, they may have been former mortgage bankers themselves, with many years in the industry.